SRCosta/bigdata-hw3/README.md

 Within you will find the following files:

-1. README.md file, describing the contents of the repository (THIS FILE)
+1. A README.md file, describing the contents of the repository (THIS FILE)
 2. An R markdown file
 3. A knitted PDF containing the R markdown and R script data